AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Segmentation

-In the DDTI, BUSI, and Cervical datasets, the proposed Med-FAUNet was compared with mainstream medical segmentation models such as TransUnet and nnUnet.
-The results are shown in Figure 9.
-Overall, the proposed model has improved segmentation performance across all datasets.
+- In CSD datasets, the proposed Med-FAUNet was compared with mainstream medical segmentation models such as TransUnet and nnUnet.
+The results are shown in #fig .
+The segmentation results of our proposed model have improved segmentation performance, showing more matching masks than other model, greatly enhancing the sharpness of the segmentation edge.
+We also use the Dice Similarty Coefficient mentioned before to quantitatively evaluate the segmentation performance among models. #table lists the all models' DSC, in which  ...
+The results of #table fully supported that our proposed model have the best performance in CSD dataset.
+- Quantitative testing was conducted on the DDTI and BUSI datasets using Med-FAUNet, and comparisons were made with several published methods, including: U-net[12], TransUnet[66], nnUnet[24], SegNet[14], CE_Net[84], Unet++[85], SA_Net[86], Attention U-net[46], DeepLabV3+[18], MshNet[87], Swin-Unet[75], and SDU-Net[88].
+All models utilized the Dice coefficient to evaluate segmentation performance.
+Some of the data sources for these models come from experiments conducted for this paper, while others come from the works of other researchers8789[91], all of which are noted in the table.
 ## Identification